marekjm/bare-bones-backup/README.markdown

 there, doing nothing, and you have some spare GBs on it.

 This is exactly the scenario in which this repository becomes useful.
-It is the most bare-bones off-set backup script you will probably find.
+It is the most bare-bones off-site backup script you will probably find.

 **Pros**: